 Remove the turkey crown from the fridge, leave it to stand for 2 hours before cooking.

 As soon as possible, after you’ve collected your turkey crown or it has been delivered, remove all packaging and store in a refrigerator.
 The giblets will come to you vacuumed packed and they should also be stored in the refrigerator.
-The turkey crown is best cooked within 3 days of purchase.
+Cook the turkey crown on or before the use by date shown on the label.

 We advise not to stuff the cavity as this will hinder the proper cooking of the turkey but you may choose to put an apple or peeled onion inside.